Organocatalysis: A Comprehensive Guide

 Data Analysis

-The data analysis techniques used in organocatalysis are similar to those used in other areas of chemistry.
-However, there are some specific considerations that must be made when analyzing data from organocatalyzed reactions.
-These considerations include:
+Data analysis techniques in organocatalysis are similar to those in other chemistry fields.
+However, specific considerations exist when analyzing data from organocatalyzed reactions.
+These include:

 - The nonlinear nature of many organocatalyzed reactions